-The Shoppes at Marina Bay Sands, 10 Bayfront Avenue, Singapore 018956, p.
-6688 6888
+The Shoppes at Marina Bay Sands, 10 Bayfront Avenue, Singapore 018956

-Plaza Singapura, 68 Orchard Road, Singapore 238839, p.
-6332 9298
+Plaza Singapura, 68 Orchard Road, Singapore 238839

-Funan Mall used to be a mecca for the latest electronics and IT goods – with exclusive deals if you were a regular customer.
+Funan used to be a mecca for the latest electronics and IT goods – with exclusive deals if you were a regular customer.
 But after a three-year-long makeover, the new Funan opened its doors on June 2019.
 It intends to inspire play, learning, creativity and connection by adopting six themes – tech, craft, play, fit, chic and taste – and they have exciting tenants to prove it.
 We’re talking local labels like Carrie K., Another Sole, Love Bonito, Courts, Green Collective SG, Grafunkt and restos like Noka for Japanese cuisine, Godmama for mod-Peranakan cuisine and cocktails and Guzman y Gomez for that Mexican fix.
-It’s also home to several new kids on the block – Dyson’s first standalone boutique, Brompton Junction’s Southeast Asian debut, Wild Rice’s theatre and studio (soon to open) and even a new seven-screen Golden Village.
+It’s also home to several new kids on the block – Dyson’s first standalone boutique, Brompton Junction’s Southeast Asian debut, Wild Rice’s theatre and studio and even a seven-screen Golden Village cinema.

 And there’s an Urban farm, a futsal court, indoor cycling paths, rock-climbing facilities and a robotic ‘Click & Collect Lounge’.
-Get the full scoop on Funan Mall here.
+Get the full scoop on Funan here.

-Funan Mall, 109 North Bridge Road, Singapore 179097
+Funan, 109 North Bridge Road, Singapore 179097

 Wheelock Place, 501 Orchard Road, Singapore 238880

-OUE Downtown’s got to be the swankiest mall in town.
+OUE Downtown’s got to be the swankiest shopping mall in town.
 Its concepts are unlike any other.
 Take the Beauty Bar.
-To browse, explore and select makeup and skincare products, simply use any of the four vending machines available to cut down on the usual fuss it takes to explore a retail store.
+To browse, explore and select makeup and skincare products, and simply use any of the four vending machines available to cut down on the usual fuss it takes to explore a retail store.
 And then there’s the Social Kitchen, where you can cook and dine with friends and family, or mingle with other users.
 But our favourite has to be the boutique fitness studios where workouts are seriously kickass and with far more flexible memberships than the average gym.

 OUE Downtown, Shenton Way, 6A, Singapore 068815

-ION Orchard, 2 Orchard Turn, Singapore 238801, p.
-6238 8228
+ION Orchard, 2 Orchard Turn, Singapore 238801